Zanane Rajsingh: Early life and education

 Zanane Rajsingh was born in Kolhapur, Maharashtra in 1988.
-He studied at National Public School, Indore and St. Pauls Higher Secondary School, Indore where his family resides in Harsiddhi Colony.
+He studied at National Public School, Indore and St. Paul's Higher Secondary School, Indore where his family resides in Harsiddhi Colony.
 His father works as a logistic manager in a private firm in Ahmedabad and his mother is a retired school teacher.
 He currently resides in Ahmedabad, Gujarat.

 Career

 In 2009, Zanane Rajsingh moved to Pune to work for a Multinational corporation where he continued working till 2011.
 While working there, he made a 16-minute short film A Candle Light Event based on the German bakery blast in Pune in 2010, which garnered appreciation from the film festivals.

 In 2013, his psychological thriller short film Hastkala won a Best Screenplay award at the Dada Saheb Phalke Film Festival.
 He then developed this short film into a feature film called as Beyond Blue - An Unnerving Tale of a Demented Mind which went on the floor by end of 2014.
 It had its world premiere at Cannes 2015.
 He is currently busy his directorial venture – It's Tomorrow, a climate fiction feature film on climate change which produced by an Indo-US based film production company Nanoland Group.
 He was awarded at 8th Gauravvanta Gujarati Award, 2015 for making films in Gujarat and representing Gujarat internationally.